-Above: With a Paper Potter you can make an endless supply of seedling pots
+Above: With a Paper Pot Maker you can make an endless supply of seedling pots

 #20: Furoshiki Wrap

-We can learn a lot from the Japanese custom of wrapping presents in clothes with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
+We can learn a lot from this Japanese custom of wrapping presents in cloth with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
 It’s also incredibly versatile, so you can use these eco-friendly cloths as carrier bags and lunch-wrappings as well.

 Above: Furoshiki gift-wrapping looks stylish and takes less effort: what's not to love?

 Soap berries (also called soap nuts) for laundry are a game-changer.
 Non-toxic, sustainable and affordable, you’ll never look at a chemical detergent again!
 Just place 4-6 of them in a reusable muslin bag, and throw them in the washing machine with your laundry load.
 Easy!

 Which of these eco-friendly products have you used?
 How did you find them?
 Share in the comments below and inspire us!